 Being a Maid or Matron of Honor comes with a few responsibilities, one of which is planning and hosting the bridal shower.
 Now let’s get something straight.
 I’ve never been a maid of honor, actually I’ve never been in a wedding at all, except if you count when I was a flower girl at the age of 6.
 So, it is safe to say I didn’t know shit about planning a shower.
 What I did know however is that I wanted it exactly how I wanted it – LOL v typical of me.
 I will be sharing some key tips for planning a shower that I learned as well as all of the details and vendors we used for Payton’s shower.
+If you want to unify with your partner in front of the altar real soon, then you must also be thinking of which ring to get.
+Good thing that there are rings, like these antler wedding rings for sale online, which you can easily find on the internet at an affordable price.

 First steps of planning a shower